 - 1. Each student will continue to advance their knowledge of Hebrew grammar so as to improve their ability to interpret the Hebrew Old Testament faithfully.
 The emphasis falls on how understanding Hebrew improves ones ability to understand the Old Testament.
 To this end the student will add to their knowledge of how the Hebrew language works by: - Learning grammar (the characteristics of derived stems, participles, imperatives, and infinitives), - Reading portions of the Hebrew OT for discussion and translation in class, - Learning primarily at recognition level Hebrew vocabulary of the Old Testament as it occurs in the chapters of the text book.
-Emphasis is placed on words which occur over one hundred times and/or are theologically significant. - Learn how to and practice carrying out contextual, verbal (word study), and syntactical analyses of selected OT texts, - Learning the genres and sub-genres of the literature of the nt, their characteristics and their purposes and how to interpret texts consistently with their genre, - Learn how to do studies of Hebrew words and/or concepts in a meaningful and accurate manner and use this knowledge in the analyses above. - Learn the characteristics of Hebrew poetry and how to use these characteristics to better understand the meaning of the text,
+Emphasis is placed on words which occur over one hundred times and/or are theologically significant. - 2.
+Each student will learn an exegetical method which will assist them in their movement from a text to a sermon/lesson. - Learn how to and practice carrying out contextual, verbal (word study), and syntactical analyses of selected OT texts, - Learning the genres and sub-genres of the literature of the OT, their characteristics and their purposes and how to interpret texts consistently with their genre,

-- Learn the strengths and weaknesses of some of the reference works (lexica, grammars, theological wordbooks, commentaries, translations, software) which are available to students. - Learn basic principles of textual criticism, how to read a critical apparatus as we read portions of the Hebrew OT.
-Learn the difference between different translations due to textual variants and those due to translation per se and use this knowledge in a contextual and verbal analysis of a short Hebrew text. - 2.
-Each student will learn (through lecture, illustration from OT texts read in class and completed assignments) how to follow through on their study of any given text with theological and homiletical analyses (or lesson plan) which will make the text's message relevant to a twenty first century audience and deliverable in an effective manner. - 3.
+- Learn how to do studies of Hebrew words and/or concepts in a meaningful and accurate manner and use this knowledge in the analyses above. - Learn the characteristics of Hebrew poetry and how to use these characteristics to better understand the meaning of the text, - Learn the strengths and weaknesses of some of the reference works (lexica, grammars, theological wordbooks, commentaries, translations, software) which are available to students. - Learn basic principles of textual criticism and how to read a critical apparatus as we read portions of the Hebrew OT.
+Learn the difference between different translations due to textual variants and those due to translation per se, and use this knowledge in a contextual and verbal analysis of a short Hebrew text. - 3.
+Each student will learn (through lecture, illustration from OT texts read in class and completed assignments) how to follow through on their study of any given text with theological and homiletical analyses (or lesson plan) which will make the text's message relevant to a twenty first century audience and deliverable in an effective manner. - 4.
 Each student will learn to interpret OT texts with a hermeneutic which places highest value on contextual, verbal and syntactical reading of the text but which is also theologically informed.
 This hermeneutic is "literal" in the sense used by the Reformers in that the text is read and interpreted in the manner of all written human communication with attention to the grammar of language, figures of speech, genre, etc..
-Each student will be required to begin to articulate the hermeneutic by which they will interpret the nt. - 4.
+Each student will be required to begin to articulate the hermeneutic by which they will interpret the nt. - 5.
 Each student will be repeatedly challenged to strive for interpretation and theological reflection which is relevant to those whom they will serve.
 Students will also be exposed to other theological and hermeneutical systems.
-Each student will learn and hopefully come to own the tradition of importance of Scripture correctly exegeted from the original languages which is part of our evangelical Protestant heritage as distinct from some other Christian traditions. - 5.
+Each student will learn and hopefully come to own the tradition of importance of Scripture correctly exegeted from the original languages which is part of our evangelical Protestant heritage as distinct from some other Christian traditions. - 6.
 Since attitudes are more often caught than taught, it is hoped that through interaction in class and by the example of the instructor in this course student will enthusiastically and realistically desire to interpret the Hebrew OT faithfully and effectively.